7anshuai/js101/content/js101/primitive-values-and-objects.md

 });
 ```

 I've used new Object to create a new instance.
-According to the language specification, under `Object Initialiser`(http://es5.github.com/#x11.1.5), these forms are equivalent -- creating objects with an object literal will return a new object as if `new Object()` was used.
+According to the language specification, under [Object Initialiser](http://es5.github.io/#x11.1.5), these forms are equivalent -- creating objects with an object literal will return a new object as if `new Object()` was used.
 Similarly, the array literal `['C', 'Java', 'Scheme']` will create a new object as if `new Array()` had been called.

 The important thing to notice is the use of a constructor.
 In this case the constructor is `new Object`, but there are other built-in constructors.
 I also sneaked in `new Date` which creates a `Date` object.